I have a rainwater tank – can I still use my sprinklers?

 But won't my garden die?
 I definitely need to water my lawn!

 Winter brings with it cooler temperatures and lower evaporation rates which means the plants in our gardens don’t need as much water.
-Most lawns also go dormant over winter, so rainfall should be enough to keep your lawn alive.
+Most lawns in WA go into a state of slowed growth over winter, so rainfall should be enough to keep your lawn alive.

 What if I've just installed my lawn?